-2.4.1 Example 5: Finding the Maximum Dexterity Posture of a Two-Phalanx Robotic Finger
+Example 2.4.1 (Finding the Maximum Dexterity Posture of a Two-Phalanx Robotic Finger) For the problem of Example 2.2.1, apply the Fibonacci search strategy using exactly 10 experiments.

-We implement the Fibonacci search in a Maple worksheet:
+Solution: We implement the Fibonacci search in a Maple worksheet:

-'''

-restart:

-with(linalg): with(combinat, fibonacci):
+- > restart: - > with(linalg): with(combinat, fibonacci):

-'''

-We retake the example problem consisting in the finding of the most dexterous posture of a two-phalanx robotic finger, using exactly 10 experiments.
-However, because of the way Maple defines the Fibonacci sequence, we must use F(n + 1) when we would normally use F(n).
-Moreover, we shall also use K, $\theta$ and x exactly as described in Subsection 2.2.1.
+However, because of the way Maple defines the Fibonacci sequence, we must use F(n+1) when we would normally use F(n).
+Moreover, we shall also use K, θ and x exactly as described in Subsection 2.2.